giantswarm/gatling-app/README.md

 # gatling-app chart

-Giant Swarm offers a Gatling Managed App which can be installed in tenant clusters.
+Giant Swarm offers a Gatling Managed App which can be installed in workload clusters.
 Here we define the Gatling chart with its templates and default configuration.

 ## Required values